The Keeper by Sarah Langan

 - Finished reading it on January 23, 2010

 - This book is different from what you think on multiple layers.
 To start with, the title.
-No, Kill Whitey does not refer to what you might think.
+No, KILL WHITEY does not refer to what you might think.
 (It is an awesome title though!)
 Instead Whitey is a Russian mobster who runs a strip club and several less-than-legitimate business in Pennsylvania.
 He earned the nickname due to his white hair: face, hair, eyebrows.
-The reason to kill him is that one of the strippers, Sondra, wants him dead.
-Why?
-Because she asked Larry Gibson, the story's main protagonist, to do so.
-Her reason was that she is pregnant, Whitey wants the baby dead and she wants it to live.
-However, after falling in love with her Larry only needs the barest of reasons to do so.
+The reason for the murder is that one of the strippers, Sondra, asked Larry Gibson, the story's main protagonist, to kill Whitey.
+But again why?
+Because she is pregnant and while she wants the baby to live, Whitey wants the baby dead.
+However, after falling in love with Sondra, Larry only needs the barest of reasons to do so.
 The problem is that Whitey doesn't kill as easy as most people do.
 Getting back to why the book is different than you might think, the events that unfold aren't quite what you would expect.
 I don't want to ruin it for you but the usual clichés are not followed.
 Plus Whitey has more depth to him than you would think.
 Some of the characters are a bit flat (my only complaint) but the action and pacing of the story are so quick that you barely notice.
 It's no wonder why Keene dedicated the book to Tom Piccirilli; it very easily falls into the same type of book that Piccirilli would write.
-If you like one of the authors, give the other a try.
+If you like either one of the authors, give the other a try.
 You won't be sorry.

 Killer Karma by Lee Killough